petesousa/petesousa/README.md

 ##### Random personal things about myself

-- I am very into arts in general, from drawing and painting up to beatboxing, producing beats and playing a couple of instruments :musical_score:
+- I am very into arts in general, from drawing and painting up to beatboxing, producing beats and playing a couple of instruments
 - I'm finally doing Yoga almost every day for a couple of months now
 - I've been working from home since March 2020 and it has been a great experience
 - I am really interested in economics and investing